1966 Pacific hurricane season: Hurricane Connie

 On August 7, a tropical storm was identified southwest of the Baja California Peninsula and named Connie.
 It continued westward until three days later when Connie began to move northwest while remaining a tropical storm.
 During the morning of August 12, the storm crossed into the Central Pacific.
 The next morning, Connie was deemed to have become a hurricane with winds of 85 miles per hour.
-Connie was stable in intensity until the 15th when she weakened into a tropical storm while southeast of the Big Island of Hawaii.
+Connie was stable in intensity until the 15th when it weakened into a tropical storm while southeast of the Big Island of Hawaii.
 Connie dissipated while almost directly south of Kihei on Maui.

 Connie caused no reported damage or deaths in Hawaii.